| Personal Injury Lawyer in St. Louis Fighting for You

 - Injuries resulting from liquid gas and propane explosions

-The damages an injured party or, in the case of a wrongful death suit, their family can pursue in personal injury cases include a number of possible claims such as:
+The damages an injured party or, in the case of a wrongful death suit, their family can pursue in personal injury cases include several possible claims, such as the following:

-- Loss of Income – This type of compensation is calculated by considering the income the injured party has already lost following their injury, as well as projected income loss following their injuries.
-Some injuries from accidents or negligence may lead the injured party to be unable to work at all, so their income projections may include an amount that factors in what they would have earned over their lifetime had the injury not occurred at all.
+- Loss of Income – This type of compensation considers the income the injured party has already lost and the projected income loss following their injuries.
+Some injuries from accidents or negligence may make the injured party unable to work at all, so their income projections may include an amount that factors in what they would have earned over their lifetime had the injury not occurred at all.

-- Property Damage – Compensation for damage to property might cover vehicular damage or other property that has been harmed as a result of the incident.
+- Property Damage – Compensation for property damage might cover vehicular damage or other property harmed due to the incident.

-- Loss of Companionship – As with loss of enjoyment, compensation for loss of companionship may be tied to activities a spouse or partner enjoyed with the injured party.
-It may also be tied to the death of a loved one following a wrongful death incident.
+- Loss of Companionship – As with loss of enjoyment, compensation for loss of companionship may tie to activities a spouse or partner enjoyed with the injured party.
+It may also connect to the death of a loved one following a wrongful death incident.

 - Mental Anguish – Anxiety, fear, and other types of emotional distress and psychological impact fall under the umbrella of mental anguish damages in a personal injury case.